air-yan/air-yan.github.io/_posts/2018-12-17-Intercompany-Transaction.md

 # Requirement

+Click [here](https://github.com/air-yan/air-yan.github.io/blob/master/excels/Report.xlsx) and click 'download' or 'view raw' to find the Excel file. (rest assured that this file does not include any macro)

+What we need to do is to transform the bill entries in the Excel file into IC transactions in csv format.

+Specifically:
-1. Given a list of bills, classify them into different groups according to:
+1. Given a long list of bill items, classify them into different groups according to:
    - IC (intercompany) from subsidiary, the employee payroll sub -- it's DE in the above case
    - Bill reference number -- unique key for bills
    - IC to subsidiary -- it's US in the above case